fonghoujun/sa-takehome-project-python/README.md

 6. Create a virtual environment that will house all your requirements for the application
     ```
     python3 -m venv .venv
-    . ./venv/bin/activate
+    source ./venv/bin/activate
     pip3 install Flask
     pip3 install -r requirements.txt
     ```
-7. Once the virutal environment is activated, you can run the `flask run` command in your terminal.
+7. Once the virtual environment is activated, you can run the `flask run` command in your terminal.
 8. The local server will be activated at http://127.0.0.1:5000
     ![image](public/images/landing_page.png)

 # Navigating through the application
 To use the application, you would have to click on a book to purchase, which will direct you to the checkout page.

 Next, please input your shipping and payment details.
 A sample address will work as this application does not validate whether the address exists.
-Please use `4242 4242 4242 4242` as your sample card.
+Please use Stripe's sample card `4242 4242 4242 4242` with any future expiration and CVC number.

 Finally, the application will show you your Stripe payment ID and shipping details.